Fritz-Dietlof von der Schulenburg: Personal development

 Schulenburg was born in London, as his father, Friedrich Graf von der Schulenburg, was at the time the German Empire's military attaché to the Court of St James's in the British capital.
 His mother was Freda-Marie von Arnim (born 1873).
 As a result of the nature of their father's work, Schulenburg, his four brothers, and their sister Tisa von der Schulenburg, grew up in several different places, including Berlin, Potsdam, Münster, and the family's country house, Schloss Tressow in northwestern Mecklenburg.
-In accordance with the traditions of the Prussian nobility, the children were at first strictly educated at home by a governess.
+By the traditions of the Prussian nobility, the children were at first strictly educated at home by a governess.

 In 1920, Schulenburg passed his Abitur exam in Lübeck.
 He then decided not to pursue a career as a military officer, the family tradition, but instead studied law at the universities of Göttingen and Marburg.
 During that time, he became a member of the Corps Saxonia Göttingen, a German student fraternity, and he sustained several cuts as a result of the traditional dueling with swords.
 In 1923, he took the state examination in Celle, and for the next five years was employed as a trainee civil servant in Potsdam and Kyritz.
 In 1924, he interrupted his training for three months and served as a sailor on a steamship to South America and back.
 He completed his training in 1928, and became a graduate civil servant (Assessor) in Recklinghausen.

-As the son of a prominent old Prussian noble family, Schulenburg was a member of the German Empire's ruling class, which was defined by the two pillars of the state, the military and the civil service.
+As a member of a prominent old Prussian noble family, Schulenburg was part of the German Empire's ruling class, which was defined by the two pillars of the state, the military and the civil service.
 Because of this background, Schulenburg immersed himself in practical subjects such as agrarian debt and land reform.
 His romantic vision of the farming community and of social justice soon earned him the nickname the "roter Graf" ("Red Count") from his colleagues.